Trading-Off "Sacred" Values:

 Education, as contrasted with mere "schooling," invariably involves the inculcation of sacred values, i.e. esteem for certain subject matter, e.g. literature, logic, self-assertion, and the kinds of thinking that go along with them.
 But many of these sacred values are non-fungible.
 A common school curriculum presupposes, falsely, that Americans are willing to settle on one, consistent set of sacred values.
 If this argument is correct, then pluralism and commonality of sacred values are inversely related.
 Recognition of this incompatibility is dodged by masking it with slogans, e.g. "a mixed salad, not a melting pot," and practically settled by politicizing the curriculum process in favor of the strong and vehement.

 Are there alternatives to politicizing schools?
 Yes.
-Make schools instructional delivery systems (IDS's).
-Give up on "education" if that means trying to inculcate "sacred values."
+We could make schools instructional delivery systems (IDS's).
+We could give up on "education" if that means trying to inculcate "sacred values."
 Such inculcation cannot be done openly and fairly, i.e. without ignoring, suppressing or obfuscating trade-offs of sacred values of adherents usually too politically weak to resist.

-Decide what minimal standards of socialization will be required to make IDS's function.
-Remove any clause from state constitutions that makes a thorough and efficient "education" a right.
+We could decide what minimal standards of socialization will be required to make IDS's function.
+We could remove any clause from state constitutions that makes a thorough and efficient "education" a right.
 Civil Rights, since they define what a political democracy is, are the only sacred values the State should be involved with.
 Leave all other sacred values to parents or their community surrogates to deal with.

-Discard voucher plans.
+We could discard voucher plans.
 Since any combination of sacred values could conceivably constitute a religion, keep the State away from religion; and religion, away from the State.
-Let those who profess such sacred values, support them out of their own pocket.
+We could let those who profess any "sacred" values, support them out of their own pocket.

 Henry J. Perkinson, The Imperfect Panacea.
-American Faith in Education 4th Edition (New York: McGraw-Hill.
-199 p.
+American Faith in Education 4th Edition New York: McGraw-Hill.
+(1995) p.
 195. My italics and parenthetical synopsis.

 To explore emotional trade-off difficulty, see Mary Frances Luce, John W. Payne and James R. Bettman, "The Emotional Nature of Decision Trade-offs" pp. 17 - 35 in Stephen J. Hoch and Howard C. Kunreiter Wharton on Decision Making (Hoboken, Wiley: 2001).